Onion farming in Kenya takes place in almost every part of this country.

 However, onions thrive the best in the following locations: Makueni county, Kieni, Meru, Karatina, Naivasha, Kajiado, Emali, and Oloitoktok lastly Kakamega.

 Onions and onion leaves are popular ingredients in everyday cooking.
-Apart from being used in Kachumbari recipes and broth making, onion provides nutritional benefits and vitamins too.
+Apart from Kachumbari recipes and broth making, onion provides nutritional benefits and vitamins.

 Planting, Care, and Harvesting

 Onions in Kenya are mainly cultivated on a large scale and for commercial purposes and income generation.
 You, too, can do it on a small scale to cater to its more considerable market demand in your location.